 Minimum wage: $10.96 per hour

-Though next-door New Hampshire has stuck with the federal minimum wage of $7.25 an hour, Vermont is lifting its rate by up to 5% per year to keep up with the cost of living.
+Though next-door New Hampshire has stuck with the federal minimum wage of $7.25 an hour, Vermont has been lifting its rate by up to 5% per year to keep up with the cost of living.

 Low-paid workers in the Green Mountain State got an 18-cent increase for 2020, up from the previous minimum wage of $10.78 an hour.